chinsiang99/contact_management_app/README.md

 • Mongoose : Used to create object model design schema for our entities like (Contacts, Users) and provide access to methods on the entities to communicate with MongoDB.\
 • Postman : Used to test the API endpoints we have created.\
-• Nodemon : Used to detect the changes in file and restart the server.\
-automatically, especially used for development purposes.
+• Nodemon : Used to detect the changes in file and restart the server automatically, especially used for development purposes.\

 ## Steps to Get Started